ONSgeo/gridgranulator/README.md

 There are a number of methods that can be used to increase the spatial resolution of unit-based census data using dasymetric disaggregation, but these models are a function of the input covariates, and their accuracy with respect to real values and locations decreases with an increase of resolution (i.e. the closer the resolution of the grids are to those of the census units, the higher the accuracy of the individual grid cells’ values with respect to true locations/values counted in the census, and vice versa).

 ### ONS Census Grids
 The Geospatial Team in Digital Growth and Operations have developed a method to aggregate disclosive point data to hierarchical grids based on their density and underlying population.
 The code written takes point data to be aggregated, along with rules upon which the hierarchical grids will be based, and will output a geopackage containing layers for the hierarchical grids (with fields for population and household count and population density per grid cell), corresponding Output Areas with the same fields, a high-water mask, as well as the input points, and the 1km and 125m grids corresponding to the extents of the input grids.
 It will also output csv tables for each point spatially joined to a grid cell (as well as empty 125m grids cells), with fields to indicate their UPRN code (if populated), the 125m grid cell ID, the grid cell’s parent IDs (250m, 500m, 1km), as well as a record of 125m cells in which the point was located at each level of aggregation (500m, 250m, 125m) and the distance that the point travelled in cases where points were required to be used.
 There is another csv table that shows the same data, but with the unpopulated grid cells omitted.
-See Output csv descriptions.

 ## Gridgranulator Python Package